docker/docs/admin/company/users.md

     docker.user-1@example.com
     ```
   CSV file requirements:
    -  The file must contain a header row with at least one heading named `email`.
-You can add additional columns and the import will ignore them.
+You can add additional columns but the import will ignore them.
    -  The file can contain a maximum of 1000 email addresses (rows).
 To invite more than 1000 users, create multiple CSV files and perform all steps in this task for each file.
 9. Create a new CSV file or export a CSV file from another application.
   - To export a CSV file from another application, see the application’s documentation.